Chemistry 145 Syllabus

 Grading:

-If you have a disability that may require assistance or accommodation, or you have questions related to any assistance or accomidations, please speak with me or contact the Enable office at x1266.
+If you have a disability that may require assistance or accommodation, or you have questions related to any assistance or accommodations, please speak with me or contact the Enable office at x1266.

 +/- grades are used.
 Your grade is based upon performance on the following:

-1. 100 pts.
+2. 100 pts.
 10 Homework sets.
-There are two parts to each homework set.
-The first part are problems from the textbook.
-The second part is the problem set available on the web.
-Each part is worth 5 points.
+A written homework assignment will be due at the completion of each chapter.
+These assignments are a mixture of problems from the textbook and problems from the instructor.
 Late work will result in a loss of points.
-Late work will not be accepted after work has been returned.
+Late work will not be accepted after graded work has been returned.

-2. 100 pts.
+3. 100 pts.
 10 Quizzes.
 There will be a short quiz on Tuesday each week.
+An unannounced quiz may be given at other times.

 Exam Schedule